michalpiszczek/nonstdlib/README.md

 myUnsafe[Collection] := [collection].New[Collection]Unsafe()
 ```

-### Summary
+### Operation Summary

-This a summary of the operations supported by each Collection, but does not fully capture all their behavior.
-Please see the interfaces for complete details.
+Please see the interfaces for complete details!

 #### Collections (details: `collection/collection.go`):